 Aside from being funny, Boaster is also incredibly skilled.
 He is a smart player with great reflexes and awesome plays.

 If you want to emulate his skills and finesse, the first thing that you ought to do is take a look at his settings.
 It can give you a lot of information like how he uses settings relative to his equipment, what a comfortable look and feel is for a pro, and if higher graphic quality also means better play.

-Look no further!
-In this article, we’ve gathered Boaster’s Valorant sensitivity & settings for your reading and analyzing pleasure.
-Our goal by the end of this article is not only for you to know the exact sensitivity & settings of Boaster, but also for you to assess the best custom settings for your needs.
+In this article, we’ve gathered Boaster’s Valorant sensitivity & settings for you to copy.
+This could allow you to assess the best custom settings for your needs.